What is laryngeal cancer?

 - How your voice sounds.

-- If you smoke or smoked.
+- If you currently smoke or previously smoked.

 - Your ability to breathe.